craig-willis/icasa/README.md

 </owl:DatatypeProperty>
 ```

+## Measured Data

+A slightly different approach is taken for the Measured_Data sheet.
+The f

+Files:
+* icasa-mgmt-info-subgroups.csv: Manual mapping of dataset/subset/group information to RDF Class Names.
+Descriptions taken from White et al (2013).
+* measured-data.owl: Owl ontology describing Variables and Units (manually created)
+* icasa-measured-data.csv: Measured_Data sheet as CSV
+* icasa-measured-data.py: Python script that reads icasa-measured-data.csv and generates icasa-measured-data.rdf
+* icasa-measured-data.rdf: RDF descriptions of each variable
+* icasa-measured-data-subgroups.csv: Mapping of dataset/subset/group to category
+* icasa-measured-data-units-types.csv: List of units and types (not currently used)

 ## Notes
 * Assumes PURL created at purl.org/icasa (login currently disabled on purl.org site)
-* Object properties have not yet been added (relations.csv)
+* Object properties have not yet been added (relations)
 * Some classes are duplicated (Person/Institution/Document) for experiment, soil, weather station, etc.  These can likely be consolidated to a single class.
 * Some of the terms in the original vocabulary are ID fields and relational keys intended for use in an RDBMS.
 * Some classes and variables are not included in the V 2.0 documentation (Suite, AgMIP variables, Dome simulation)